80/twenty

 fuse and bind

-inch of time after inch of time
+inch after inch of time

 life then is an allotment of inches